Vanilla has been free and open source software since 2006. Our current version

 - Software names and version numbers.

-Please contact firstname.lastname@example.org to request clarifications to this policy or to
+Please contact email@example.com to suggest amendments or to ask questions about

 Thanks for helping!